Working at height in Camden

 Service profile across Camden

-Across the historic core of Camden, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
-New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).
+Across Camden’s university, NHS, cultural and corporate estate the recurring service mix is eyebolt and abseil-point pull testing on the older Bloomsbury and Hampstead buildings, mansafe cable-line and guardrail testing on the larger flat roofs at UCLH, the Royal Free and the King’s Cross offices, and davit and PPE examination wherever facade access or rope-access work is active.
+Much of the work is governed by heritage constraints — listed-building consent and conservation-area requirements shape any replacement anchor specification, and a good share of the task is documentation-led, pulling decades of mixed anchor provision back under one audit-ready record.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs.
+New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the 12-month recertification cycle, or six-monthly for davit, abseil, and other higher-consequence systems.

 Travel, scheduling, and responsiveness